EMitchell44/brainf_ck_interpreter/README.md

 Müller (to make a German ü sound, pronounce oo and ee simultaneously) with the goal of writing the smallest compiler possible.
 Müller's original compiler had a size of only 296 bytes; since then, he's managed to write a compiler less than 200 bytes in size.
 In a heart-wrenching betrayal of the revered Brainfuck tradition, the files on this interpreter add up to 3,128 bytes, not including dependencies.
 It would seem I have some catching up to do if I ever want to be a real hacker.

 ### Brainfuck 101
-Brainfuck consists only of an array of memory cells (each containing one byte), an instruction pointer (which points to the next instruction to be executed), a data pointer (which points to a memory cell), and eight simple commands:
+Brainfuck consists only of an array of memory cells (each containing one byte), an instruction pointer (which points to the next instruction to be executed), a data pointer (which points to a memory cell), and eight simple instructions:

   ```>``` : Increment the data pointer.
   ```<``` : Decrement the data pointer.